10 Best Tips- How to Reduce Chicken Feed Waste

 Chickens are like children (and many adults).
 If you give them a choice between eating their vegetables or a treat, they will choose to eat the treat.
 They would fill up on the treat and not want to eat their vegetables.

-Don’t mix your chickens main feed with anything else.
+Don’t mix your chickens main feed with treats.
 If you feed them layers pellets, feed them this first.
 This feed contains the proper amount of nutrients that your flock needs.

 After they eat their regular feed, then it’s ok to give them some treats.
 Just make sure that their treats are not more than 10% of their daily diet.